 Getting Used to the New Place

 After about a month, you get used to it.
 The initial excitement of being in a new country wears off, and you start missing your friends and family.
 Some people call it homesickness.
 It can stop you from enjoying this experience and it is normal.
 You need to acknowledge it and make yourself feel better.
 It’s a part of it: you have to deal with loneliness by yourself.
 If you’re studying abroad alone, then chances are that sometimes you’ll feel homesick.
+I wrote a full article on how to deal with feeling homesick, if you are constantly thinking about home when you are abroad, it could help you.
 Even if you’re surrounded by new and interesting people, you can sometimes miss having others who are similar to you culture-wise or language-wise.
 There are many things you can do to reduce homesickness abroad and don’t forget the 15-year old me who could barely spend a weekend by herself before her big adventure.

 It took a couple more weeks of homesickness before I officially settle into your new home.
-By that time, you will find a students to hang out with, get used to your professors and classes.
-You will have your new go-tos in the local grocery store and maybe even a new restaurant.
-After a couple months in Barcelona, I knew my way around town, I started getting used to the language and to the smell of oranges growing on the trees… The city had become my new home!
+By that time, you will find new friends to hang out with, get used to your professors and classes.
+You will have your new go-tos in the local grocery store and maybe even a few of your favorite restaurants.
+For example, after a couple months in Barcelona, I knew my way around town, I started getting used to the language and to the smell of oranges growing on the trees… The city had become my new home!

 Everywhere you go, you leave a piece of your heart.
+Your study abroad will change you forever.
 The problem with feeling at home abroad is that it makes leaving much harder.
 After several months, I felt anxious.
 I knew it was time to go soon and that left me in the weird stage.
 I wasn’t ready to go, but I was counting days until I left.
 Saying goodbye to your new city is more sad than happy.
 I didn’t know what to do with myself or how to spend the last precious days.
-If i were to do it again, I would recommend you try to see the things you wanted but haven’t done yet.
-Go to a restaurant that sounded cool but you never did go there or that museum you have been putting off.
-Spend these 5 hours on the beach, listening to the waves, you never know when you will be back.
+If I were to do it again, I would recommend you try to see the things you wanted but haven’t done yet.
+Go to that restaurant that looked cool but you never ate there or that museum you have been putting off.
+Spend the 5 hours on the beach, listening to the waves and eating fruit – you never know when you will be back again.

 Coming Back to Your Family

 Reverse culture shock can be just as bad, if not worse, than regular culture shock.
 While the initial excitement of seeing my family and my hometown was amazing, I immediately started to feel homesick for the city I left.
-I kept comparing everything to Barcelona, out loud and even though they don’t say, people around me got tired of it quickly.
+I kept comparing everything to Barcelona, out loud and even though they didn’t say, people around me got tired of it quickly.
 It was hard to relate to those who never left their country.
-It was months before it stopped being the main topic of each of my conversation.
+It was months before it stopped being the main topic of my every conversation!
 And as for being homesick for Barcelona… well, it’s been two years and I still listen to Spanish music in my free time and write blog posts about it!

 Tell me: Are you about to leave or did you just come back from studying abroad?
 Have you gone through the same stages as me?
 Let me know in the comments below if you can relate to any of these!